Klingebeil/homepage/wiki/Better Work/11-infrastructuring.md

 > - *Becomes visible upon breakdown*.
 The normally invisible quality of working infrastructure becomes visible when it breaks: the server is down, the bridge washes out, there is a power blackout.
 > - *Is fixed in modular increments, not all at once or globally*.
 Because infrastructure is big, layered, and complex, and because it means different things locally, it is never changed from above.

-## Grind Challenges

-Keeping the work running smoothly means maintaining this infrastructure.
-Or as Guru Madhavan put it: the grind challenge[^2].

 [^1]: Susan Leigh Star (1999).
 ‘The Ethnography of Infrastructure’.
 AMERICAN BEHAVIORAL SCIENTIST, Vol. 43 No. 3
-[^2]: Guru Madhavan (2022).
-‘The Grind Challenges’.
-Issues in Science and Technology 38, no. 4